Heral History, Family Crest & Coats of Arms

 - Boruch Heral, aged 21, who settled in America from London, in 1904

-- Maryanna Heral, aged 18, who emigrated to America from Muszzna, Galicia, in 1911
+- Maryanna Heral, aged 18, who immigrated to America from Muszzna, Galicia, in 1911

-- Gaston Heral, aged 1, who emigrated to the United States from Marseille, France, in 1915
+- Gaston Heral, aged 1, who immigrated to the United States from Marseille, France, in 1915

 - Christophe Héral, French film and video game-composer